How to Become a Freelancer and Start Freelancing Work

 - Broad Goals for the next few years (e.g. revenue streams, growth goals, etc.)

-- Operational Goals for the next six months (e.g. 1 Month Goals, 2 Month Goals, etc.)
+- Operational Goals for the next six months (e.g. Month 1 Goals, Month 2 Goals, etc.)

-Task: Complete this simple freelance business plan within two hours, then start implementing your operational goals!
+Task: Create a simple freelance business plan within two hours, then start implementing your operational goals!

 Be an action-oriented freelancer and hold yourself accountable for implementing your plan.

 Closely watch your calendar and complete the required tasks to achieve your goals each month.

 No one will care more about your freelance business than you!
 So be good to yourself and implement your plan every day.